pressden/emma/readme.txt

 = Does this theme support any plugins? =

-Emma includes support for Infinite Scroll in Jetpack.
+Emma includes support for WooCommerce.

 == Changelog ==